 ACTION 9.
-Require New Low-Income Rentals to Remain Low Income When Combined with Fee Reductions
+Require New Low-Income Rentals to Remain Low Income in Perpetuity

 With protective covenants and deed restrictions, homes can stay affordable.
 This is accomplished when organizations record a deed covenant on the rental property with a long-term affordability period.
 Some Community Land Trusts protect the ongoing affordability of rental units by also retaining ownership of the land under these rental unit(s).
 A partnership with a nonprofit to manage would be necessary.
 Home ownership that stays affordable is possible through numerous mechanisms, but is not being proposed at this time.